axiom-crypto/axiom-v1-contracts/README.md

 ## Contracts: High-level overview

-The two main contracts in this repository are `AxiomV1` and `AxiomV1StoragePf`.
-They are both designed to be deployed using OpenZeppelin UUPS [proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy) and the contracts themselves are [UUPS Upgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable).
+The three main contracts in this repository are `AxiomV1`, `AxiomV1StoragePf`, and `AxiomV1Query`.
+They are all designed to be deployed using OpenZeppelin UUPS [proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy) and the contracts themselves are [UUPS Upgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable).
 The UUPS proxy is [`AxiomProxy`](contracts/AxiomProxy.sol).

 ### `AxiomV1`